Control Materials & Services ...

 management practices.
 Control strategies in an IPM program extend

-beyond the application of pesticides to include structural and
+beyond the application of pesticides to include

 procedural modifications that reduce the food, water, harborage, and